Mathijs-Bakker/Extenject/README.md

 `ScriptableObjectInstaller` works the same as `MonoInstaller` in this regard.

 ## Composite Installers
 Extenject allows you to compose your installers into tree structures.
-The so called *composite design pattern*.
+The so-called *composite design pattern*.
 Where the `CompositeMonoInstaller` and `CompositeScripableObjectInstaller` are the *nodes* and the child installers the *leaves*.
 A special use case - that's worthwhile to mention - is for smooth installation and updating of your asset packages in other projects.

 Composite Installers have their own documentation [here](Documentation/CompositeInstaller.md).